castdrian/3Down/README.md

 ### Section II - Backing up Tickets & friendsave.bin

 ### Overview of steps
-In this section, we will be backing up your device's Tickets
+In this section, we will be backing up your device's Tickets and friendsave.bin

 ### Instructions